 “One way of thinking about the distinction between character evidence and habit evidence is this: Character evidence is evidence about who someone is, or what they are like.
 In contrast, habit evidence is evidence about what someone usually does.”

-Example: Kelly is arrested for California DUI on a Saturday night.
+Example: Kelly is arrested for Vehicle Code 23152 a VC - DUI on a Saturday night.
 She decides to fight the charges, arguing that the officer who arrested her got it wrong and she was not actually drunk that night.

 The prosecutor may not introduce a witness who will testify that Kelly is a drunkard—that would be impermissible character evidence.
 But the prosecutor may be allowed to introduce witnesses who will testify that Kelly drinks large amounts at the same bar every Saturday night.
 That is habit evidence.